History & Staff

 Jason has been working for the Deisler Funeral Home since October 2006.
 Born in Detroit, raised in Cass City, he has made Saginaw Township his home since 2001.
 His interest in funeral service began following the death of his father from lung cancer; he was nine years old.
 Jason is a 1997 graduate of Cass City High School.
 He attended Delta College and SVSU where he studied biology, chemistry, pre-mortuary science and writing.
 When his grandmother died in 1999, Jason once again found himself considering a career in funeral service.
-Shortly after, he began working under one of three mentors in his life, Debra L. Kranz as a greeter at Kranz Funeral Home Jason began working as a greeter.
-Upon moving to Saginaw, Jason began working for Deisler Funeral Home, serving his apprenticeship under Thomas J. Deisler.
+Shortly after, he began working under one of three mentors in his life, Debra L. Kranz.
+It was at Kranz Funeral Home Jason began working as a greeter.
+Upon moving to Saginaw, Jason started working for Deisler Funeral Home, serving his apprenticeship under mentor, Thomas J. Deisler.
 While working at Deisler, Jason had the opportunity to work at Collon Funeral Home in Caro, owned at the time by Deisler Funeral Home, and was mentored by funeral director, Christopher Taylor.
 He is a proud graduate of the Pittsburgh Institute of Mortuary Science and also holds a Bachelor of Arts Degree in Religion from American Public University.
 Jason loves the fact that he's an identical twin.
-He is a member of Holy Spirit Catholic Church where he assists in preparing foods for funeral luncheons and is also a Eucharistic Minister.
+He is a member of Holy Spirit Catholic Church where he assists in preparing foods for funeral luncheons.
 Jason is also a member of the Michigan Funeral Directors Association, National Funeral Directors Association and the Academy of Professional Funeral Service Practice - earning his CFSP (Certified Funeral Service Practitioner) certificate.
 In his free time, Jason loved spending time with his beloved beagle, Charlotte, until her death on December 14, 2013.
-He also enjoys exercising at the gym, writing, reading, and hanging out with his twin brother, George and friends: Jim and Jen.
+He also enjoys exercising at the Freeland Sportszone, writing, reading, and hanging out with his twin brother, George, and friends: Jim and Jen.
 Jason is also a member of Pit & Balcony Theatre Company.
-He is currently learning how to play the violin and aspires to learn something new every day.
+He is currently learning how to play his favorite instrument, the cello, and aspires to learn something new every day.

 Amanda J. Zeitz, Licensed Funeral Director, CFSP, CPC, CMFP, MAPP